Modeling 5-letter English words

 1. The combination of the position, the letter being considered, and the number of true bits seen so far for this node

-2. #1 plus the preceding letter (except positions two and three are grouped together; otherwise there’s not enough data for position two)
+2. #1 plus the preceding letter (but positions two and three are grouped together; otherwise, there’s not enough data for position two)

 3. #2 plus the next preceding letter (i.e., 2 previous letters)